CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

   The `SETools` module that creates samples of objects according to some user-defined selection criteria (see [Select stars](#select-stars)) also outputs ASCII files with user-defined summary statistics for each CCD, for example the number of selected stars, or mean and standard deviation of their FWHM.
   Example: `star_stat-2366993-18.txt`

+- Plots
+  The `SETools` module can also produce plots of the objects properties that were selected for a given CCD.
+  The type of plot (histogram, scatter plot, ...) and quantities to plot as well as plot decorations can be specified in the selection criteria config file (see [Select stars](#select-stars)).
+  Example: `hist_mag_stars-2104133-5.png`

 - Log files
   The pipeline core and all called modules write ASCII log files to disk.
   Examples: `process-2366993-6.log`, `log_sp_exp.log`.